UNITED STATES

 ● |

 Gas Utility and Energy Infrastructure Integrity and Modernization.
 Ongoing maintenance and upgrading of existing energy facilities, pipelines and other infrastructure equipment is a meaningful driver for business across the sectors we serve.
-This is particularly true for Gas Utilities, which is currently our largest sector by sales.
+This is particularly true for the Gas Utilities sector.
 Activity with customers in this sector is driven by upgrades and replacement of existing infrastructure as well as new residential and commercial development.
 Continual maintenance of an aging network of pipelines and local distribution networks is a critical requirement for these customers irrespective of broader economic conditions.
 As a result, this business tends to be more stable over time than our traditional oilfield-dependent businesses and moves independently of commodity prices. |

 |